Penpulimab

 Penpulimab is a humanized monoclonal antibody used for the treatment of cancer.
 It targets the programmed cell death protein 1 (PD-1) receptor.
+It is developed by Akeso.

 Penpulimab was approved for medical use in China in August 2021, and in the United States in April 2025.

 Medical uses

 In the United States, penpulimab is indicated for the treatment of non-keratinizing nasopharyngeal carcinoma.

 In August 2021, penpulimab received its first approval in China for the treatment of adults with relapsed or refractory classic Hodgkin lymphoma who have undergone at least second-line chemotherapy.

 In January 2023, the National Medical Products Administration of China approved penpulimab in combination with chemotherapy for the first-line treatment of locally advanced or metastatic squamous non-small cell lung cancer.

 Adverse effects

 The most common adverse effects associated with penpulimab include: